LSSTDESC/chroma/results/catalog.md

 ---

 The previous pages looked at chromatic biases that arise for a set of standard template stellar and galactic SEDs.
-In the real Universe, the distribution of SEDs is much more complicated, of course.
+In the real Universe, the distribution of SEDs is much more complicated.
 Here we take a look at the distribution of chromatic biases for a more realistic set of SEDs obtained from the LSST catalog framework.

 We provide two methods for users to obtain a realistic catalog of stellar and galactic magnitudes